quackquackhonk/camel-8/README.md

-# Camel-8: A Chip-8 Interpretor in OCaml
+# Camel-8: A Chip-8 Interpreter in OCaml